sophialatessa/FakeNewsDeepLearning/README.md

     `python train.py --experiment=Trump`

-     Once train.py is finished, a directory in 'run' has been created, which cointains the network parameters.
+     Stop the training when the validation accuracy does not increase anymore.
+The validation accuracy is displayed every 100 training steps.
+A directory in 'run' that cointains the network parameters is created.

 4. Test the Neural Network eval.py